NenX/Rust-and-C-Interoperability-Practical-Guide/README.md

 }
 ```

-### 1.5 Call C Functions from Rust
+### 1.5 Call C Functions in Rust

-Declare the C function via FFI and call it safely in Rust code.
+Declare the C function via FFI and safely call it in Rust code.

 Edit `src/main.rs`: